m-gallegos/NNAIMQ/README.md

 -name.acsf: file containing the featurization vector.

 6) After the execution, the .acsf files are not required anymore and can be removed from the current directory.

+If you have any technical questions or need support, contact us:

+-miguelgallegosgonzalez@gmail.com gallegosmiguel@uniovi.es
+-jmguevarav@gmail.com
+-ampendas@uniovi.es